 rice cake (tteokbokki) gnocchi mac & cheese style

-We grew up eating kimchi with spaghetti, Mom surprised us the first time she made traditional Italian tomato sauce, she got the recipe from one of our Italian customers.
-She made this often in the basement of the store and the smell would just fill up the place, as it simmered for hours, it required an immense test of patience.
+We grew up eating kimchi with spaghetti, Mom surprised us the first time she made traditional Italian tomato sauce, she got the recipe from one of the Italian customers at the store.
+She made this often in the basement of the store and the smell would just fill up the place.
+As it simmered for hours, it tested our patience.

-This recipe calls for a simple sauce, feel free to use any of your favorite store bought marinara sauce, we’ll flavor it with kimchi, kimchi sauce and bake it with rice cake gnocchi & cheese, of course.
-When it all comes together, the pillowy rice cakes in a creamy piquant sauce warms and comforts you.
+This recipe calls for a simple sauce, feel free to use any of your favorite store bought marinara sauce, we’ll flavor it with kimchi and kimchi sauce, then bake it with rice cake (tteokbokki) gnocchi, with cheese of course.
+As the ingredients bake and come together, the rice cakes become pillowy and the sauce creamy and piquant.
+Warm & comforting like a big hug.
+If you don’t have access to rice cake, use your favorite macaroni.

 what you will need: